edvb/dotfiles/README.md

 	ln -s ~/dotfiles/bashrc ~/.bashrc
 	ln -s ~/dotfiles/tmux.conf ~/.tmux.conf

+Now we need to install the plug-ins which are found in vimrc.bundles.
+To do this I use Vundle, so enter this into the command line:

+	git clone https://github.com/gmarik/Vundle.vim ~/dotfiles/vim/bundle/Vundle.vim

+After the repository has been cloned edit the vimrc.bundles file.
+When inside enter this into Vim:

+	:VundleInstall

+After it has finished installing you can exit the Vundle window and the plug-ins should be installed.

-In order to use the powerline plugin you need a special font.
+In order to use the powerline plug-in you need a special font.
 To get it use:

 	cd ~/.fonts/
 	git clone https://github.com/scotu/ubuntu-mono-powerline.git